aallendez/holonote/prompts.md

 - Help me create a docker-compose file that includes a react remix frontend, a fastapi backend, and a postgres database.
     Also used AI for some troubleshooting in the process.
 - Github actions for release were not made with AI.
 I recycled an action I created during summer since it has the same functionality.
+- After an error with a library that env couldn't resolve, I asked cursor to fix it and it changed the `Dockerfile` updating the `RUN` command.

 ** Frontend **
 - AI helped me during the firebase setup with troubleshooting since I had errors: